SUSE/sapnwbootstrap-formula/README.md

 zypper install sapnwbootstrap-formula
 ```

 **Important!** This will install the formula in `/usr/share/salt-formulas/states/netweaver`.
-Make sure that `/usr/share/salt-formulas/states` entry is correctly configured in your salt minion configuration `file_roots` entry if the formula is used in a masterless mode.
+Make sure that `/usr/share/salt-formulas/states` entry is correctly configured in your Salt minion configuration `file_roots` entry if the formula is used in a masterless mode.

-You can find the latest development repositories at [SUSE's Open Build Service](https://build.opensuse.org/package/show/network:ha-clustering:sap-deployments:devel/sapnwbootstrap-formula).
+Find the latest development repositories at SUSE's Open Build Service [network:ha-clustering:sap-deployments:devel/sapnwbootstrap-formula](https://build.opensuse.org/package/show/network:ha-clustering:sap-deployments:devel/sapnwbootstrap-formula).

 ### Manual clone